namrata4447/Aatmani-Project-Doc/README.md

 1. Build and Deploy to the Dev
-     - Create a webhook in namrata-aatmani's development repo by including the jenkins url and in the jenkins job click on the ‘Build Triggers’ tab and then on the ‘GitHub hook trigger for GITScm polling’ so that the  job triggers automaticaly when there is merge in to main branch.
+     - Create a webhook in namrata-aatmani's development repo by including the jenkins url and in the jenkins job click on the ‘Build Triggers’ tab and then on the ‘GitHub hook trigger for GITScm polling’ so that the  job triggers automatically when there is merge in to main branch.
      - In the jenkins pipeline script Git clone the repo https://github.com/namrata-aatmani/productionteam.git, the script should pull the nodejs repo.
      - login into ECR and run the docker build . , so that the new dev-latest image is uploaded into ECR,use  GIT_COMMIT in the script  to get the latest image